jykn/blogdown/content/supervision/_index.md

 I am currently looking for graduate students interested in person-centred methods and approaches.
 These topics include:

 - Use of patient-reported outcome measures
-- psychosocial interventions focused on improving quality of life
+- Psychosocial interventions focused on improving quality of life
-- knowledge translation strategies to tailor health care
+- Knowledge translation strategies for tailoring health care
-- other topics based on research interest in bio
+- Other topics based on research interest in bio

 Interested students should email me (at my UVic email) the following: